-Ahh that perennial relationship black hole of Calcutta, the Asshat.
+Ahh, that perennial relationship black hole of Calcutta, the Asshat.

 - You’re fairly certain they’re cheating on you in office cubicles, toilet stalls and perhaps even in your own bed.

 These are all the signs of an abusive relationship.

 These emotionally healthy people kick Asshats to the curb once they’ve disappointed them for the very first time.

-We will suffer Asshats gladly for weeks, months, nay years at a time.
+Then there are the rest of us.
+We will suffer Asshats gladly for weeks, months, nay years at a time

 I was an Asshat-magnet for approximately ten years.
-Asshats could sniff out my needy co-dependence from 100 miles away as the crow flies.
+Asshats could sniff out my needy co-dependence from 100 miles away, as the crow flies.

-And one of the things that kept me trapped in my Asshatalicious relationship FOR FIVE YEARS was my ability to take the Asshat’s bread crumbs and whip them into a rustic loaf, because I absolutely wanted to make a case for staying in the relationship.
+And one of the things that kept me trapped in my Asshatalicious relationship FOR FIVE YEARS, was my ability to take the Asshat’s bread crumbs and whip them into a rustic loaf, because I absolutely wanted to make a case for staying in the relationship.